jamesalexwhiteley/staticFEM/README.md

 # staticFEM

-Stiffness Matrix Analysis for Trusses and Frames.
+Stiffness Matrix Analysis for 2d Trusses, Beams and Frames.